UTDallasEPICS/Guides/repo_cli_setup.md

   IdentityFile ~/.ssh/<name of the private key>
 ```

+Hit `Ctrl+X` to exit nano.
+It will prompt you to save the file.
+Type `y` and hit enter to finish saving.

 Note that if you didn't do the copy, instead of `~/.ssh/<name of the private key>` you will provide `/mnt/c/Users/<your WINDOWS username>/.ssh/<name of the private key>`.

 You can either point the path at the copied keypair, or at the version sitting in Windows.

 You should now be able to run `git clone`, `git pull`, etc.

+To clone a repository, use `git clone ssh://git@github.com/utdallasepics/<your repository name>`.

 # Setting up npm alias for pnpm